joudisinjab/forest-fires/README.md

 ## Files

-- forestfires_analysis.ipynb: The notebook file containg the solutions for the tasks.
+- `forestfires_analysis.ipynb`: The notebook file containg the solutions for the tasks.
 It includes all the code to load, process, and analyze the data.
-- forestfires.csv: The dataset used for analysis
+- `forestfires.csv`: The dataset used for analysis

 ---